Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 The Great Exhibitions

 The Victorian era introduced a number of huge exhibitions that featured foreign cultures.
 Exhibitions in Europe and the U.S. offered a supposed glimpse into the lives of colonial subjects.
 Often depicted a backward and referred to as "savages," people were displayed in human zoos.
 Mock villages were set up to show how "exotic" people lived.
 Sometimes people were displayed in actual zoos, in cages alongside animals.

 The depiction of the supposed inferior people of colonized areas of the world encouraged visitors to appreciate the civilizing influence of the colonists.

 At the same time, Westerners loved the textiles and designs of Asia, the Middle East, and North Africa.
 Artists and designers of the Aesthetic Movement, a group that stood against modern production methods and the loss of craftsmanship, looked to the East (as well as medieval Europe) for inspiration.
 An appreciation of less structured, more draped garments led to a style highlighted by beauty and comfort.

 Liberty's of London

 Liberty's offered Middle Eastern and Asian goods in the Basement Eastern Bazaar.
-The shop sold imported silks, naturally dyed fabrics, hand painted fabrics, tea gowns, and kimonos.
+The shop sold imported silks, naturally dyed fabrics, hand-painted fabrics, tea gowns, and kimonos.
 Liberty's produced fabrics designed in collaboration with Pre Raphaelite artists like Dante Gabriel Rosetti, and William Morris.
-The Pre Raphaelite Movement designers favored the Dress Reform Movement, a concept that regected stiff tailoring and the wearing of corsets in favor of more gracefully draped garments with an Asian influence.
+The Pre Raphaelite Movement designers favored the Dress Reform Movement, a concept that rejected stiff tailoring and the wearing of corsets in favor of more gracefully draped garments with an Asian influence.

 Orientalism in the 20th Century